RogerNi/rogerni.github.io/index.md

 **`Computer Science`** major.
 Undergraduate at Hong Kong Baptist University.
 Master at Carnegie Mellon University.<br>
 <br>*See [my Chinese name](chn_name)*

-## Personal Profile

-An inquisitive, self-motivated, and determined individual with a passion for new technologies in Computer Science.
-This person has maintained a consistently high GPA and actively participated in various activities and competitions.

 ## Education

 **[Carnegie Mellon University](https://www.cmu.edu)**<br>